-This exhibition brings together works from the last twenty years of Piccinini’s practice, as well as a new group of works inspired by the unique environment of Far North Queensland.
-These works celebrate the wondrous ecology of the area, but also wonders at how we can cope with the overwhelming challenges facing it.
+Life Clings Closest brought together works from the last twenty years of Piccinini’s practice, as well as a new group of seven new works inspired by the unique environment of Far North Queensland.
+Together they explored and celebrated the wondrous ecology of the region, while posing the question of how it will cope with the overwhelming challenges it faces.

 Filmed by Dr Russell Milledge MFA PhD